 I started with two simple thoughts I’d always known to be true: beauty is in the eye of the beholder, and it is so much more than flawless skin.

-Kindness, compassion, and a sincere concern for others and the world around us are some of the most beautiful attributes in a woman.
+Kindness, compassion, and a sincere concern for others and the world around us are some of the most beautiful attributes of a woman.
 The best makeup in the world cannot mask poor conduct.

 4. “Cheerfulness and contentment are great beautifiers, and are famous preservers of good looks.” – Charles Dickens